Carlton County, Minnesota: National

-The Democratic Party historically dominated the county, carrying it by wide margins in every presidential election from 1932 to 2012, but Donald Trump lost by only 300 votes in 2016 and 307 votes in 2020 (a margin of under 2% and holding the Democrats to only a plurality in both elections), signaling a new competitiveness in Carlton County.
+The Democratic Party historically dominated the county, carrying it by wide margins in every presidential election from 1932 to 2012, but Donald Trump lost by only 300 votes in 2016 and 307 votes in 2020 (a margin of under 2% and holding the Democrats to only a plurality in both elections), and winning Carlton County with a 50.1% majority in 2024, signaling a new competitiveness in Carlton County, and a definitive shift to the Trump brand of Republican politics.
 The only other Republican to receive at least 40% of the vote since 1932 was Richard Nixon during his 49-state landslide in 1972.
 During the 2022 Midterm Elections, the Republican candidates for Attorney General, State Auditor, and U.S. House of Representatives won Carlton County, and Republicans also flipped State House District 11A, which includes most of Carlton County and came among other seat flips on the Iron Range despite not winning the State House overall.
 These wins marked a potential realignment towards the Republican Party.
 This trend continued in 2024, with Donald Trump becoming the first Republican since Herbert Hoover in 1928 to win the county, receiving 50.1% of the vote.